Supporting HVAC Career Aspirations

 The EGIA Foundation Scholarship Program was established to recognize the excellent and deserving students seeking an HVAC technical education.
 This scholarship provides essential financial support to aspiring residential HVAC, or home performance contracting careers.

 The EGIA Foundation Scholarship Program for the 2022-23 academic year is no longer accepting submissions.
-Click the button below and fill out the form on this page to be directed to the application portal.
-You can also view the key dates and eligibility requirements for the 2022-2023 academic year.
+Click the button below and fill out the form on the next page to be notified with the 2023 scholarship opens.
+You can also view the key dates and eligibility requirements for the 2023-2024 academic year.

 March 31, 2023: Last day for application submission

 April 2023: Notification of selection results

 July 2023: Awards mailed out

 • Students planning to enroll or currently enrolled* in an HVAC technical program** at an accredited institution for the entire 2023-2024 academic year

 • US Citizens, US Nationals, US Permanent Residents based on the guidelines utilized by the US Department of Education Federal Financial Aid eligibility

 • Minimum grade point average of 2.0 on a 4.0 scale or equivalent

 • Student pursuing an Associate’s Degree, Certificate, or Diploma in an HVAC technical program